 Batting (Small piece)

-You can download my free eye mask template here.
-You just need to sign up to my email list and you will receive a password to get access to my subscriber-only library.
+You can download our free eye mask template by signing up to our subscriber-only library.
+To sign up join my email list and you will receive an email with the password to gain access.

 Once in you can print off the template and cut out your fabric.
 You will need to cut out a pair.
 Also cut out a casing for your elastic that will go around the back of your head.
 I cut mine slightly bigger than 2 1/4 inches so I had space for my elastic to move and seam allowance.